By Steve Collins

 Living in a cedar log cabin that family members helped him build, Bear watched as a relative snagged a salmon out of the river with his bare hands.
-Those fish led him to college and law school, paid for by the tribe, so he could lend a hand with the Maliseets’ fight to hold on to rights guaranteed long ago by treaty.
+Those fish led him to college and law school, paid for the tribe, so he could lend a hand with the Maliseets’ fight to hold on to rights guaranteed long ago treaty.

 As an attorney who set up shop in the house his father built on the reservation years earlier, he represented mostly tribal members in various cases that earned him payment in everything from fiddleheads to fish.